evanxuw/Primary-Care-Payment/README.md

 # Primary Care Payment

-The purpose of the project is to visualize the total
+The purpose of the project is to develop a data pipeline to visualize primary care payment for the hospitals.

 ## Description